 - Program length.
-Doctoral students must complete all requirements for the Ph.D. within nine years of initial registration in TGS.
-Master’s students must complete all requirements for the master's degree within five years of initial registration in TGS.
-Students who do not complete degree requirements by the established deadlines will not be considered in good academic standing, will not be eligible for financial aid and will be subject to TGS 513 (advanced continuous registration).
-Students may submit a petition to extend the degree deadline, but those students will not be eligible for financial aid and will be subject to TGS 513.
+Doctoral students must complete all requirements for the PhD within nine years of initial registration in TGS.
+Master's students must complete all requirements for the master's degree within five years of initial registration in TGS.
+Students who do not complete degree requirements by the established deadlines will will be placed on academic probation.

 - Grades and cumulative GPA.
 A student whose overall grade average is below B (3.0 GPA) or who has more than three incomplete (Y or X) grades is not making satisfactory academic progress and will be placed on probation by TGS.
 Individual programs may have stricter criteria.

 - Internal milestone deadlines.
-Doctoral students who have not been admitted to candidacy by the end of their third year (i.e., passed the qualifying exam), or who have not completed the dissertation prospectus by the end of the fourth year are not making satisfactory academic progress and will be placed on academic probation by TGS
+Doctoral students who have not been admitted to candidacy (passed the qualifying exam) by the end of their third year, or who have not completed the dissertation prospectus by the end of the fourth year are not making satisfactory academic progress and will be placed on academic probation by TGS

 Programs may have additional criteria beyond TGS's for determining a student's academic standing.
 Failure to make satisfactory academic progress, as determined by the program, may be a result of (but is not limited to): unsatisfactory performance in classes, unsatisfactory performance on qualifying exams, unsatisfactory research progress, or failure to meet other program requirements (such as language proficiency or publication requirement).

-Students who have not achieved the GPA requirement or exceeded their time to degree deadline, qualifying exam or prospectus milestone deadline may petition TGS for an extension.
+Students who have not achieved the GPA requirement or exceeded their time to degree deadline, qualifying exam or prospectus milestone deadline and cannot remediate within the two quarter probationary period may petition TGS for an extension.
 The petition for an extension must contain the following information:

-- The specific length of the extension: Please list the exact date by which the requirement will be met.
+- The specific length of the extension including the exact date by which the requirement will be met.
 The extension time frame should be realistic.

 - A detailed rationale for the extension

-- A detailed timeline for meeting the new deadline: What work remains to be completed and what is the specific timeline, with proposed deadlines, by which that work will be completed within the extension period?
+- A detailed timeline for meeting the new deadline including what work remains to be completed and the specific timeline, with proposed deadlines by which that work will be completed within the extension period

 - A detailed letter of support for the extension from the Director of Graduate Study